Desert Scenario 2

 - Rehydrate – Oral or IV fluids (1L of saline or dextrose saline a 5’C for heatstroke and 12’C for heat exhaustion – 2L of IV fluids usually sufficient)

-- Rush to hospital – evacuate all heat casualties – Is this necessary for this patient?
-Or do they just need rest?
+- Rush to hospital – evacuate all heat casualties – essential for this patient as serious heat illness present

 How would you prevent this from happening in the first place?